sandialabs/sibl/geo/doc/unit-test.md

 * to have *extrinsic* transformations (rx, ry, rz), and
 * to have *exogenous* transformations (ux, uy, uz).

+### Data Standards

+DICOM, Digital Imaging and Communications in Medicine, is a medical imaging standard, but can be overly burdensome if only volume information is desired since the DICOM header is memory intensive.

+NIfTI, Neuroimaging Informatics Technology Initiative (NIfTI) is a DICOM alternative that stores only volume-specific header information (e.g., position, rotation, resolution) within the volumetric data.

 ### Deep Learning

 * Deep Learning as a possible decode solution.